 I like to put my energy into the things that will provide the most significant impact for my effort.
 If you incorporate these guidelines into your eating habits I assure you that, overall, your eating pattern will be on the right path.

-(This page may contain affiliate links which means I earn a commission if you use them.
-I only recommend what I use and trust.)
+(This page may contain affiliate links which means I earn a commission if you use them, at no extra cost to you.
+I only recommend what I use and trust.
+Please see my Disclosure Policy for details.)

 How to eat healthier on a budget:

 1. Buy Groceries Using Points Earned from Reward and Cash Back Programs

 There are many cash back and reward programs that pay you when you shop.
 My favorite cash back app is Checkout51.
 I get about $80 cash back each year on products that I was purchasing anyway, just by sending them a photo of my receipt!
 Plus you can get $5 just for signing up and trying it out!
 Try it HERE, or read my Checkout 51 review HERE.

 I also use PC Optimum to earn rewards whenever I shop at No Frills, Shoppers Drug Mart, or Loblaws and have earned about the same amount as on Checkout51.